 feasible attributes of ingiriya area were, easy reach to the main city Colombo and easily

 available for guide.
-According to the principal component analysis strong issues of
+According to the principal component analysis, strong issues of

 Ingiriya area were limited transportation facility, minimum biodiversity and limitation

 of access to ICT facilities.
 The researcher recommends for novel Agri-Tourism